justinlovinger/optimal-py-learning/README.md

     copy the "learning" to [python-path]/lib/site-packages

 # Usage
-    from learning.data import datasets
-    from learning import validation

-    from learning import MLP
+    from learning import datasets, validation, MLP
-    from learning import SoftmaxTransfer  # To further customize our MLP from learning import error  # To customize the error function of our MLP from learning import optimize  # To customize the training of our MLP
+    from learning import SoftmaxTransfer  # To further customize our MLP from learning import CrossEntropyError  # To customize the error function of our MLP from learning import optimize  # To customize the training of our MLP

     # Grab the popular iris dataset, from our library of datasets